-The directors have at the time of approving the financial statements, a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+The directors have at the time of approving the financial statements, a reasonable expectation that the company has adequate resources to continue in operational existence for 12 months from the date of approval of the financial statements based on the profitability and net assets of the company.
 Thus they continue to adopt the going concern basis of accounting in preparing the financial statements.